dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 Dan's talks are always great fun.
 Saw him on a number of occasions and attended his training on Day 1.
 This time he explored what is **mastery in the context of software development**.

-**Mastery is capability in a context.** Your performance is your potential minus all the interfernce and distraction which prevents you from doing your best.
+**Mastery is capability in a context.** Your performance is your potential minus all the interference and distraction which prevents you from doing your best.

 What different types of mastery are there?
 You can probably expect **constantly flawless performance** from a concert pianist - not many distractions.
 An ice hockey player's top performance is about **playing his best** but it'll greatly depend on others.
-A soldier for example has to adapt **instinctively to unfolding events** and the unexpected.
+A soldier for example has to **adapt instinctively to unfolding events** and the unexpected.

 What is mastery for us in software?
 Let's look at the different stages of **medieval craftmanship and mastery** and what it means to us and get some advice:

 You start out as an **apprentice**. **Find people who do what you want to do and model them**, stalk them.
 Following somone on twitter is like stalking but legal.
 Admit you don't know stuff but also learn to act like you can (e.g adopt the jargon).
 Heard of the **impostor syndrome**? **Solve real problems**.
 Please don't learn to swim with armbands.
 No trainer wheels.
 Code katas and stuff are kind of useful but not really. **Study the basics** and learn theory and method but also remember **that brutal adherence to the one true way is harmful**.
 Always try to **get feedback from people.**

-After getting some experience you're a **journeyman**.
-Build your portfolio** and try different approaches, domains.
+After getting some experience you're a **journeyman**. **Build your portfolio** and try different approaches, domains.
 It's important to **learn how you learn**, how you practice.
 Everyone is different.
 I for example take notes like crazy.
-Always *listen like you don't know the answer** - you might not. **If it ain't broke - fix it anyway**, surprising things might come out of it.
+Always **listen like you don't know the answer** - you might not. **If it ain't broke - fix it anyway**, surprising things might come out of it.
 Remember that **you can make computer do anything**: stay motivated.

 As a **master** remember where you started and allow learners to discover.